How pGenie Works¶

 Queries (SQL) ──┘

-pGenie uses Testcontainers to spin up a disposable PostgreSQL container on the fly.
-This is why Docker must be running before you invoke pgn generate.
-The container is started fresh every time and torn down when generation is complete.
+By default, pGenie uses Testcontainers to spin up a disposable PostgreSQL container on the fly.
+This is why Docker must be running before you invoke pgn generate in Docker execution mode.
+The container runs the major PostgreSQL version configured in project1.pgn.yaml (or PostgreSQL 18 if you do not set one).

 2. Schema application¶

-Once applied, the container holds the exact schema your queries will run against.
+Once applied, the temporary database holds the exact schema your queries will run against.

 3. Query analysis¶